rackerlabs/support-how-to/content/how-to/cloud-files/set-up-a-static-website-with-cloud-files/index.md

 ---
 permalink: set-up-a-static-website-with-cloud-files/
-audit_date:
+audit_date: '2021-04-05'
 title: Set up a static website with Cloud Files
 type: article
 created_date: '2016-01-07'
 created_by: Nate Archer
-last_modified_date: '2018-10-24'
+last_modified_date: '2021-04-05'
-last_modified_by: Kate Dougherty
+last_modified_by: Carlos Arriaga
 product: Cloud Files
 product_url: cloud-files
 ---

-If you want to host a static website, a site where the content does not change, you do not have to use a server.
+If you want to host a static website, a site where the content doesn't change, you don't have to use a server.
 Instead, you can use the Rackspace Cloud Files service.

 ### Create a Cloud File container to house your site